ponyo19/ForecastNet/README.md

-# ForecastNet: A ML-enhanced weather station network
+# ML-enhanced weather station network

 This project is a IoT weather station network that displays past data and forecasts using Linear Regression on a website.